 Our named executive officers are entitled to and eligible only for the same personal benefits for which all of our employees are eligible.
-We do not provide personal benefits for any employee.
 Our healthcare and other insurance programs, including the program's participation costs, are the same for all eligible employees.
 Our annual discretionary contribution to the NVR Employee Stock Ownership Plan, expressed as a percentage of eligible wages, and our NVR 401(k) matching contribution, is also the same for all eligible employees, subject to all applicable IRS contribution limits and formulas for plans of these types.